ATL-WDI-Exercises/project-vagabond/README.md

   - Frequent commits with good commit messages
   - Effective use of branches
   - Planning to avoid excessive merge conflicts
-  - Deliberate approach - routeside-in, logical progress from skateboard to car
+  - Deliberate approach - route side-in, logical progress from skateboard to car
   - The code is your original code
 2. **Execution**
   - To what degree does your app fulfill the user stories?